On 15-24 December 1970, the trial of

 Defence counsels asked that extenuating circumstances be taken into consideration.

-Defence counsel Luri, for Kuznetsov, drew the attention of the Court to the words spoken by his client to Bodnya: they must try to avoid violence, not a hair of the crew’s heads must be harmed.
+[4] Defence counsel Luri, for Kuznetsov, drew the attention of the Court to the words spoken by his client to Bodnya: they must try to avoid violence, not a hair of the crew’s heads must be harmed.
 “Therefore,” stated Luri, “the charge that they intended to jeopardize the lives of the crew must be deleted.”
-On the subject of the exceptional penalty demanded by the prosecutor, Luri said: “Is it necessary to impose this penalty if the crime has not been committed, if thanks to the organs of state security the aeroplane is still here and the crew in good health?
+On the subject of the supreme penalty, i.e. death sentence, demanded by the prosecutor, Luri said: “Is it necessary to impose this penalty if a crime has not been committed, if thanks to the agencies of State security the aeroplane is still here and the crew in good health?
 I think that such an exceptional penalty cannot be imposed.”

 The defendants then delivered their Final Words: …